 We ended another night in great company in the arms of the British Virgin Islands.

 Fredrik was soaking wet when they returned to the yacht, telling us about their adventure.
 We had dinner at a restaurant before meeting up with the Yacht Week at Foxys, and the party lasted all night long.
 I think it was the local drink “Painkillers” that made it possible for us to keep going.
-Nutmeg is obviously something they appreciate here at the BVI… We had to climb over hills and mountains to get back to the yacht by the end of the night.
+Nutmeg is something they appreciate here at the BVI… We had to climb over hills and mountains to get back to the yacht by the end of the night.

-Waking up on our last day was so sad, because we knew we had to leave the yacht Maja.
+Waking up on our last day was so sad because we knew we had to leave the yacht, Maja.
 I admit that I kind of feared this day just because I would have to say goodbye to the crew and all my friends.
 The only thing that kept me going, and I think I can speak for my friends as well, was Soggy Dollar.

 A place in White Bay that I would describe as the heart of Caribbean joy.
-We had drinks and ate fish and chips so good that the British population could only dream about it.
+We had drinks and ate fish and chips so well that the British population could only dream about it.
 We also got pretty deep, forcing all of us to talk about our school years and it was a great way to get to know each other better.

-I told them about the rebel I was, when I was singing in a choir, ha-ha.
+I told them about the rebel I was when I was singing in a choir, ha-ha.
 We never wanted this day to end, but we had to face the truth that the trip had come to an end.
 Captain Lindberg eased the anchor and steered towards Norman Island and Bight Bay where we finally got the opportunity to eat tarpons from Anegada.

 We ordered two bottles of wine and cheered for an amazing week.